 - Learning to stop the “what if” racing mind

 - Placing attention on increased self-esteem and self-respect

 - The use of techniques that interrupt anxiety and stress

 - Taking time for relaxation, exercise and healthy eating

 - Adopting new beliefs that allow you to respond in new ways to events

 - Modifying your lifestyle to remove stressful events

 - Being patient – it takes 3 – 4 months to become recharged

 Help to overcome adrenal exhaustion and tiredness

 I can help you to understand what is happening to you, then guide you through the steps that allow your body and mind to act in new ways, therefore, getting different and more productive emotional responses within your life.
-Give me a call on 01280 823059 and lets talk about what is possible to help you overcome adrenal fatigue.
-My office is in Buckingham, Buckinghamshire between Oxford and Milton Keynes.
+Give me a call on 01280 731155 and let’s talk about what is possible to help you overcome adrenal fatigue.
+My office is in East Claydon, Buckinghamshire between Oxford and Milton Keynes.